 Authentic Mexican Tortilla Chips

 One of my favorite snacks is chips and salsa.
 I could eat it all day, every day!
 So what’s a girl to do when she’s out of tortilla chips and finds a stash of tortillas?
 Make them, of course!
 These came out so light, airy and crispy.

-These homemade tortilla chips are a wonderful addition to any Mexican dish.
+These homemade tortilla chips are a wonderful addition to any Mexican dish or use them for oven baked nachos.
 They can be made on the stove top or baked in the oven for a lighter chip.
 Super easy and absolutely delicious.
 You’ll be making this tortilla chips recipe over and over again!
 They taste like they came straight from a Mexican restaurant.

 How to Make Tortilla Chips

 - Cut into triangles: Using kitchen scissors or a pizza cutter, cut the tortilla into 6 to 8 triangles.

 - Heat oil in a large skillet over medium heat to 350°F. Once hot, add 12 tortilla triangles at a time and cook one minute per side, or until lightly browned.

 - Allow to cool: Remove chips with a slotted spoon and place on a baking sheet lined with paper towels.
 Sprinkle salt on top while hot.

 While I do prefer the fried tortillas chips, the baked ones are a little lighter and still super crispy.

 - Preheat the oven to 350°F.